 Now that we know and understand the principles of safety leadership, how do we tailor them to our environment?
 Participants brainstorm real-world applications of the safety-leadership principles and work out an action plan to lead safety as a culture in their own environments.
 The session ends with a signed safety-leadership commitment from all participants.

-Only have a few people to train and need an alternative to our onsite session?
-Take a look at our online version of this session!
+Only have a few people to train and need an alternative to our onsite workshop?
+Take a look at our online version of this workshop!

 Have a large Spanish-speaking employee base and need to train them in safety culture?
 Consider our “De Cumplimiento a Cultura” Safety Leadership Training en Español!